H4MA-R/starter-hugo-academic/content/post/FwordCTF2k21 Automation/index.md

 ## Introduction
-Last August our team organized FwordCTF2k21 and it was a successful event.
-And in this article, I am going to talk about all the automation scripts we used to assure that everything went accordingly from health checks to interacting with the participants.
+Last August our team organized FwordCTF2k21 and it was a successful eventand we ad a ot of positive feedbakcs.
+In this article, I am going to talk about all the automation scripts we used to insure that everything went accordingly from health checks to interacting with the participants.

 Note: this article is for documentation purposes and all the links will be below.